Petrovice I: Etymology

-The name is derived from the personal name Petr, meaning "the village of Petr's people".
+The name Petrovice is derived from the personal name Petr, meaning "the village of Petr's people".
 The Roman numeral in the name serves to distinguish it from the nearby municipality of the same name, Petrovice II.

 Geography

 Petrovice I is located about 15 km south of Kutná Hora and 61 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is at 558 m above sea level.
 Several small streams flow through the municipality.
 The municipal territory is rich in fishponds, the largest of which is Zbožňov.

 History

 The first written mention of Petrovice I is from 1352.
 Among the noble families that owned the village were the Haugvic of Biskupice family and the Hrobnický of Hrobnice family.
 From 1724, Petrovice I was owned by the town of Kutná Hora and was annexed to the Červené Janovice estate.

 Transport

 There are no railways or major roads passing through the municipality.